marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 The partition /dev/sda2 is now larger than the physical volume requires.
-Resizing a partition basically means redefining its boundaries in the partition table, i.e. start and end coordinates: this is a critical step, which requires much attention. *fdisk* shows the information concerning the current layout of the disk.
+Resizing a partition basically means redefining its boundaries in the partition table, i.e. start and end coordinates: this is a critical step, which requires much attention. *fdisk* can be used to obtain the current layout of the disk.